MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 3. [MTEB (English subset)](https://huggingface.co/datasets/mteb/tweet_sentiment_extraction) (Muennighoff et al., 2023)

 All datasets except the ```TASS``` dataset is downloaded with Hugging Face's ```datasets``` package within the scripts.
 The ```TASS``` dataset can be downloaded on the link above and placed in the ```data``` folder.

-Note that the use of this dataset has to comply with their license ([TASS Dataset License](http://tass.sepln.org/tass_data/download.php)).
-For this reason, it is made possible to rerun the code without the use of the ```TASS``` data (see [Pipeline](https://github.com/MinaAlmasi/finetuning-BERT-bilingual-sentiment#pipeline) for instructions).
+Note that the use of ```TASS``` has to comply with the [TASS Dataset License](http://tass.sepln.org/tass_data/download.php).
+For this reason, it is possible to exclude the ```TASS``` data when reproducing the code (see [Pipeline](https://github.com/MinaAlmasi/finetuning-BERT-bilingual-sentiment#pipeline) for instructions).

 ### Combining Data
-The choice to combine datasets was made to have a greater train, test and validation set.
+The choice to combine datasets was made to obtain a larger train, test and validation set for the finetuning.

 To restrain the variability within the combined dataset, only datasets with Twitter data were considered.
 Additionally, datasets were processed to resemble each other to the extent that was possible.
 For instance, the real Twitter usernames in the ```TASS``` dataset were replaced with ```@user``` to match the Cardiff dataset (and also to respect anonymity).
 However, this was not possible with the MTEB dataset which does not contain any usernames.

 The total data amounts to ```20555 tweets```:
 | dataset     |   train |   validation |   test |   total |